Townawilly: Townawilly Tenantry School

 The Commissioners of Education in their 1848 report mention that they had built a 'substantial' school in Townawilly.

 In 1858 the Commissioners reported that pupils attending the school got little educational benefit as the master could not speak Irish, while the junior classes could not speak English.
 The total number on the roll was 87.
 All were free students and only three were non-Catholic.

 Archaeology

 The area is abundant with evidence of wells, standing stones, ringforts, and other monuments of ancient construction and import.

 English 'Crown' coins dating to the early 17th century were discovered in the townland of Garvagh in the 1940s.

 Townlands

-Townlands within in the area of Townawilly include: Milltown, Ardeevin, Mullanalamphry, Ardnableask, Ardatowel, Townagorm, Garvagh, Corracramph, Goladoo.
+Townlands within the area of Townawilly include: Milltown, Ardeevin, Mullanalamphry, Ardnableask, Ardatowel, Townagorm, Garvagh, Corracramph, Goladoo.